AmarGelila/focus-bear-intern-repo/Agile-Principles.md

 ## Tasks
 #### Summarize the main differences between Scrum and Kanban in your own words.

-#####         Scrum                   Kanban
+##### Scrum
-Release:      Fixed length sprints    Continuous flow
+Release: Fixed length sprints
-Roles:        Scrum Master            All team
+Roles: Scrum Master
+Flexability: Non-flexable
+Mertics: Velocity

+##### Kanban
+Release: Continuous flow
+Roles: Agile Coach
-Flexability:  Non-flexable            Flexable
+Flexability: Flexable
-Mertics:      Velocity                Cycle tiem
+Metrics: Cycle tiem

 #### Identify one Agile principle you think will be most useful in your work.
 The highest priority is to satisfy the customer through early and continuous delivery of valuable software.